 Are you forced to do overtime to finish the day’s task for some reason?
 Making it different from what we already discussed above, it could be a lack of skill level to attain the required efficiency for the job.
 It has to be mastered or at least practiced then.

 - Developed countries have 1500 to 1750 working hours annually while not so developed countries have more than 2500 annual working hours.

 - Better productivity comes with lesser working hours.

-- Less work, more cooperation in house works making it less time consuming and more productive.
+- Less work and more cooperation in the housework make it less time-consuming and more productive.

 Of the working time how much is productive?

-- Reading news, checking mails, social media, talking with colleagues, making coffee, taking breaks, making personal calls and searching for new jobs are the major distractions.
+- Reading news, checking emails, and social media, talking with colleagues, making coffee, taking breaks, making personal calls, and searching for new jobs are the major distractions.

 How much overtime does an average person give?

-- Depends on the industry, ranges between 5% to 25%
+- Depending on the industry, ranges between 5% to 25%

 Reference from here.